499Team15/cascade-framework/questions.md

-+ Can you extract a cascade from just a networkx graph?
+### Can you extract a cascade from just a networkx graph?
 Assuming the timestamps are in the nodes
-+ What is he looking for in the interface?

-    Here is what we were thinking:

-    + The user implements a function in the plugin interface called produce NetworkX graph or something.
-    + Then the interface comes with a function called produce cascade which takes in a networkx to produce a cascade

-    Would this work?
+No you need a series of events that happened on the graph as well.

+For example if the graph is twitter users with edges being following one another, then one series of events could be tweets containing a certain hashtag.
+If a tweet contains the hashtag then an infection event is created for the graph.

-+ Can you go over how to produce a cascade again?
+### Can you go over how to produce a cascade again?

+**Cascade class**
+- Graph
+- array of vertex states in order by infection time
+    - Vertex states could be anything but for now focus on "infected" and "available?" <- forgot what magner called this one
+    - If possible store the actual time value in the vertex state

+### What is he looking for in the interface?

+**CascadeConstructor**
++ create_cascade(graph, timeseries) -> Cascade:

-+ We had an idea about querying databases, is this necessary for the project?
+### We had an idea about querying databases, is this necessary for the project?
+For now don't worry about it

-+ Is there a specific type of data you want the data to be from?
+### Is there a specific type of data you want the data to be from?
 Or should it be up to the user?
+Abstract data handling class
+CascadeConstructor should not have to deal with data handling

+In our example we are using an excel file so we can possibly create a class to handle that

-+ What are you looking for in the gui?
+### What are you looking for in the gui?
+A graph displaying the cascade

+He would like this to have a scroll bar of some sort which This bar should:
+- allows you to select the nodes that were infected during a given time period.
+- highlights the selected nodes on the graph
+- be extendable i.e. you should be able to change the width of the bar to select a larger or smaller range of time.